 Last updated: October 2017

 All the subtidal sediment types found within Farnes East MCZ are listed as protected features.
 A diversity of species have been recorded inhabiting the sedimentary habitats across the site, including anemones, particularly Edwardsia claparedii and Cerianthus lloydii, segmented worms (e.g. Galathowenia oculata) and sponges.
-The sedimentary habitats in Farnes East MCZ also support Ocean quahog (Arctica islandica); a bivalve mollusc species that is slow growing and can live for over 100 years.
+The sedimentary habitats in Farnes East MCZ also support ccean quahog (Arctica islandica); a bivalve mollusc species that is slow growing and can live for over 100 years.
 Ocean quahog is an OSPAR Threatened and/or Declining species and a species Feature of Conservation Importance listed on the Ecological Network Guidance (ENG).
 Two species of sea-pen; slender sea-pen (Virgularia mirabilis) and phosphorescent sea-pen (Pennatula phosphorea) have been observed living on the mud habitat.
 Norway lobster (Nephrops norvegicus) make their home within the deep mud habitat by constructing burrows, mainly emerging in the evening to feed.
 As a result, as well as being designated for the broad-scale habitat subtidal mud, the habitat feature of conservation importance; sea-pen and burrowing megafauna communities, is also protected in Farnes East MCZ.

 When Farnes East MCZ was first recommended by the Net Gain MCZ regional project in 2011, the best available evidence for the site indicated that over half the area consisted of moderate energy circalittoral rock, with the sedimentary habitats covering a much smaller proportion.
 Two Defra MB0120 surveys have visited the site since then.
 The evidence collected indicates that the MCZ is predominantly sedimentary, except for small patches of moderate energy circalittoral rock identified through the site.
 The rock habitat, which is included as a protected feature of Farnes East MCZ, supports species of hydroids, bryozoans and sponges.
-Further detail on the evidence for this MCZ can be found in the Evidence section.
+Further detail on the evidence for this MCZ can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this MCZ can be found in the Designation Order listed in the Relevant Documentation section.